manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		It opens the Live Server page (clone directory) in your default browser with the URL  `http://127.0.0.1:5500/`.

-		> **Tip:** Unlike Atom, keep the VS Code window open (or minimized) while working on your clone.
+		> **Tip**: Unlike Atom, keep the VS Code window open (or minimized) while working on your clone.
 If you close the VS Code window, Live Server stops and you cannot view the pages anymore.

 		If you have more than one folder in your VS Code workspace, while you run the live server it may ask which folder to select for the live server.